- HOME

 Students with a first aid instructor qualification give civil life-savers lectures (Ordinary lifesaving course I) to local residents and students at schools in Kobe.

-Detailed information is available in the Faculty of Contemporary Social Studies brochure
+- The Faculty of Contemporary Social Studies